black and white bed linen

 If you are student with valid ID please contact us for student rates.

-The workshop takes place in the vast historic top studio of Colet House, home to The Study Society — a centre of nondual spiritual practice founded by P.D.
+London classes takes place in the top studio of Colet House, home to The Study Society — a centre of nondual spiritual practice founded by P.D.
 Ouspensky, author of The Fourth Way.
 An evocative setting for this dance of shadows and renewal as the year comes to a close.

-Dominique Savitri has studied with seminal Butoh dancers in Japan and is the author of Butoh as Heard by a Dancer (Routledge, 2024).
-Her practice of “mutation” evolves Butoh beyond its postwar origins, entwining eco-somatic approaches with ancient wisdom traditions to open pathways of communion with the nonhuman and the elemental.
+Classes are facilitated by Dominique Savitri Bonarjee (chi/mer).
+Chi studied with seminal Butoh dancers in Japan over a period of 3 years and is the author of Butoh as Heard by a Dancer (Routledge, 2024).
+Her practice of “mutation” unfolds Butoh beyond its postwar origins, entwining eco-somatic approaches with ancient wisdom traditions to open pathways of communion with the nonhuman, energy and the elemental.

 No prior dance experience is required — all levels are welcome.